yangml103/lifetime-lines-of-code/README.md

 ## Overview

 This is a response to job applications/school applications that ask for an estimate of how many lines of code you've written in your lifetime.
-This won't give you an exact number, but it will give you a rough estimate, which is better than nothing.
+This won't give you an exact number, but it will give you a rough estimate.

 ## Features

-* Count lines of code in a specific folder: The extension will count the lines of code in the selected folder*, and the total lines will be printed onto the console.
+* The extension will count the lines of code in each file in a selected folder, and the total lines will be printed in a vscode notification box

 * The extension will only count Python, Java, Js, Ts, HTML, CSS, C++, C#, C, and SQL.
-More languages could be added in the future if necessary.
 Let me know if you need other languages

 ## How to Use

-1. Run the command 'Count Lines' in the command palette by pressing Control + Shift + P. A dialog will open for you to select a folder.
+1. Run the command 'Count Lines' in the command palette by pressing Control + Shift + P.
 2. Select a folder.
 3. Select the languages.
 4. (Optional) Type in names of folders to ignore i.e. node_modules,test,generated